 Sound like an awesome day?
 That's because it is!

 - Personal attention and planning.
 My services begin long before the day of the charter, as I will work with you prior to the day of your sail to custom tailor your sailing experience to any kind of event.

-My charters to date have included two surprise marriage proposals (they both said "YES!"), an overnight 2 day getaway for a couple, and several birthday celebrations.
+My charters to date have included three surprise marriage proposals (they all said "YES!"), an overnight 2 day getaway for a couple, and several birthday celebrations.
 Once you are aboard I am not just your Captain but your host, you will be treated like friends, and I (along with any crew, if present) will do everything I can to provide for your comfort, fun and safety; from having a bluetooth linked stereo ready for your playlist (or you can use my Spotify) to making sure you get the perfect picture while out on our adventure.
 I LOVE helping people to have a good time!

 - As a dad myself who has raised kids going out sailing all the time, children are MORE than welcome aboard Invictus, in fact there is a good chance that my 12 year old son (who has been on sailboats since he was 18 months old) / First Mate will be crewing for me (especially during the summer).

 - Also, I don't care who you are, where you're from, the color of your skin, what you look like, who you love, who you voted for or what you do or don't believe.
 All are welcome aboard S/V Invictus, and our day will be about sailing, adventure, the sea, discovery and, most of all, FUN!
 Every time you look out on the Bay I want you to remember our day as a happy place you can go to when all the silly nonsense we all have to deal with back on shore in the real world becomes a bit much. :-) (it's what I do when things start getting to me...).